RIAEvangelist/nwjs-browser-framework/README.md

 ### Basic use

+Obviously, this is for use with [nwjs](https://github.com/nwjs/nw.js).
 Edit the config for basic customiztions.

     {
         "homepage": "google.com",